paulgessinger/kong/README.md

 relevant shell commands to monitor job progress.
 How do you keep track of what happened to jobs?
 How do you even keep track of which job did what?

-With kong, you can organize you jobs into *folders* (not actual folders on disk), however you feel like it.
+With kong, you can organize your jobs into *folders* (not actual folders on disk), however you feel like it.
 Kong can keep track of job statuses and reports them to you in a clean and organized view.
 You can manage your jobs in kong, kill them, resubmit them, remove them.
 Kong also normalizes things